sayakoftheleaf/Catalogue_Operations/feedback_from_catalog_review.md

   - Maybe you could also have an option to enter the start row and column of the output excel sheet
   - Then, multiple configs could write to the same file
   - Then you could also take the name of the output file.
 If it doesn't exist, then generate it.
+- Some catalogs have headers spread across multiple rows
+  - Not handling this case at the moment
+- Some catalogs don't have the weight beside the dimensions
+  - Not handling this at the moment either